Merchant of Record

 11. What does the exit process look like?
 How long does it take?
 What's returned to me?

-Section 5: Operational reality check
+Section 5: Merchant of Record provider operational reality check

 12. What's your typical onboarding timeline from signed agreement to first live sales?